dart-archive/polymer-dart-patterns/web/forms/binding_to_a_text_input/README.md

 `::input` ensures that `message` is updated when the `<input>` element fires the `input` event.
-For more details about binding to native elements see https://www.polymer-project.org/1.0/docs/devguide/data-binding.html#two-way-native
+For more details about binding to native elements see https://www.polymer-project.org/1.0/docs/devguide/data-binding.html#two-way-native Alternatively you can use `::change` to update the binding when the input element loses the focus.

 The HTML code embeds the value of the String in an element on the page (in this example a `div`).